mvdh7/pytzer/docs/modules/jfuncs.md

 # Introduction

+*The casual user has no need to explicitly call this module.*

 **pytzer.jfuncs** provides different ways to evaluate the J and J' functions that appear in the unsymmetrical mixing terms of the Pitzer model.

 One of these functions must be contained within the [cfdict](../cfdicts) in order to execute the **pytzer.model** functions.